Home Medicinal Chemistry Vitamins Choline

 Choline is not only obtained from our daily diet but also from de novo synthesis.
 It is an important nutrient for fetal brain development because it influences stem cell proliferation and apoptosis.

-During pregnancy, it can influence neural tube closure and lifelong memory and learning functions.
-A lower intake of this nutrient during pregnancy may raise the risk of neural tube defects in unborn babies.
+During pregnancy, it influences neural tube closure and lifelong memory and learning functions.
+A lower intake of this nutrient during pregnancy raises the risk of neural tube defects in unborn babies.
 Therefore, pregnant women need more choline to help their babies grow and mental development.

 Maintains Healthy Liver Function

-Choline is an important factor that is used to transport fat properly from the liver to our body cells.
+Choline is an important factor that is used generally to transport fat from the liver to our body cells.
 Therefore, it is beneficial for cleaning harmful fats from our liver.

-It plays a part in transporting cholesterol and triglycerides from the liver to other parts of our body where they are needed.
-Some studies suggest that low levels of choline may increase the risk of liver damage or even liver failure.
+It also plays an important role in transporting cholesterol and triglycerides from the liver to other parts of our body where they are needed.
+Some studies suggest that low levels of choline generally increase the risk of liver damage or even liver failure.

 Formation of DNA and Cell Structures

-It is also involved in a critical step for making DNA that is needed to maintain healthy cells and organ systems of our body.
+It is also involved in a critical step for making DNA that generally needed to maintain healthy cells and organ systems of our body.

 Choline in Cancer

-Disruption of DNA methylation and impaired DNA repair in one-carbon metabolism are thought to be the main causes of carcinogenesis.
-It may happen due to a deficiency of methyl donors such as folate, choline, betaine, and methionine.
-Therefore, dietary choline may reduce the risk of some types of cancers.
+Disruption of DNA methylation and impaired DNA repair in one-carbon metabolism thought to be the main causes of carcinogenesis.
+It happens due to a deficiency of methyl donors such as folate, choline, betaine, and methionine.
+Therefore, dietary choline may reduce the risk of some types of cancer.

 The deficiency can cause fatty liver disease which increases the risk of cancer.
 Some studies suggest that higher intakes of choline and betaine may reduce the risk of lung cancer.